IfedayoAwe/greenlight/README.md

 A fully featured JSON API for creating, retrieving and managing information about movies and users of the API.

 ## Description
 A fast, secure, efficient, scallable and maintainable API server using Golang, a PostgreSQL database with migration files to make writing SQL migration easier and a Makefile to make running necessary development, code audit and build commands easier while also using the git hash to version build binaries.
 The idea behind this project is using dependency injection to implement efficient functions, using middleware and chaining handlers, taking into consideration best practices and writing efficient unit and integration tests, scallable project structure, vendoring third party packages, user authentication, securing the server and uses a PostgreSQL database but structured in a way that makes integration with other databases very easy.
-The project is designed as intended for usage in a production environment.
+The project is designed as intended for usage in a production environment and a docker documentation and image link is provided below.

 ## Features
 * Healthckeck: Shows enviroment, availablility status and application version